Laragear/WebAuthn/README.md

 All of these pipelines **require** the current Request to work, as is used to generate Challenges in the Session and validate different parts of the authentication data.

 For example, you may manually authenticate a user with its WebAuthn Credentials `AssertionValidator` pipeline.
+We can just type-hint a pipeline in a Controller action argument and Laravel will automatically inject the instance to it.

 ```php
 use Laragear\WebAuthn\Assertion\Validator\AssertionValidation;